beesorlah-hub/Alzheimer-s-Prediction-Dashboard/README.md

 Insight: The risk of Alzheimer's significantly increases with age.

 ## Conclusion
 The analysis suggests that age is the most significant risk factor for Alzheimer's, with cases rising as patients grow older.
-Gender differences in diagnosis are minimal, while dietary habits, stress levels, and sleep quality show only slight variations in their impact.
-Interestingly, rural populations have slightly higher diagnosis rates, and there is a potential correlation between hypertension and reduced Alzheimer's prevalence.
+Gender differences in diagnosis are minimal, while genetic factor, stress levels, and sleep quality show only slight variations in their impact.
+Interestingly there is a potential correlation between hypertension and reduced Alzheimer's prevalence.
 These insights can help medical professionals, researchers, and policymakers develop better preventive strategies and early intervention programs.